Bill May (synchronized swimmer)

 William May (born January 17, 1979) is an American synchronized swimmer.
 Performing primarily in duets, May won several national and international events.
-Because of his sex, May was not allowed to compete in the 2004 Summer Olympics.
+May desired to compete at the 2004 Summer Olympics, but then there was not yet a mixed or male category in Synchronized Swimming.

 Early career

 May was born in Syracuse, New York.
 He became interested in synchronized swimming when he was 10 years old while living in Syracuse, after watching his sister in a beginning class.
 He explained why he became involved, "I did competitive swimming there and the synchro class was right after it, so we couldn't go home until she was done.
 It was either try it with her or sit outside the pool and watch her, so my mom told me to try it, just to be in the water and be doing something."

 May began taking lessons and later performed with a local team, the Syracuse Synchro Cats.
 After the Synchro Cats disbanded, he performed with the Oswego Lakettes.

 In 1996, at age 16, May moved to Santa Clara, California.
 He tried out for the Santa Clara Aquamaids, one of the top synchronized swimming programs in the United States, and was accepted into the junior A squad.
 May eventually was promoted to the Aquamaid's top "A" squad.